OlitHub/guitar-tab-gen/README.md

 **diary.txt** Contains the daily progress of the project.

+**requirements_dadagp.txt** Contains the necessary libraries to run the data processing notebooks.

 **requirements_cp.txt** Contains the necessary libraries to run the training and inference scripts.